97sachi/Railway_Management_System/README.md

-# Railway Reservation System using JDBC
+# Railway Management and Reservation System using JDBC

 This repository contains a console-based railway reservation system implemented in Java.
 The project utilizes JDBC (Java Database Connectivity) to establish a connection between the Java application and a database management system (DBMS) for efficient data retrieval and storage.